£0.00

 The Origin of Dandy style

-The Victorian novelist George Meredith defined the dandy as a person who cultivated a persona characterized by extreme posed cynicism, also known as “intellectual dandyism,” in social settings.
+The Victorian novelist George Meredith defined the dandy as a person who cultivated a persona characterised by extremely posed cynicism, also known as “intellectual dandyism,” in social settings.

 The poet Charles Baudelaire portrayed the dandy as an existential reproach to the conformity of contemporary middle-class men, cultivating the idea of beauty and aesthetics akin to a living religion.